microsoft/DMF/Dmf/Modules.Library/Dmf_ActivitySensor.md

 ##### Parameters
 Parameter | Description
 ----|----
-DmfModule | An open DMF_HingeAngle Module handle.
+DmfModule | An open DMF_ActivitySensor Module handle.

 ##### Remarks

-* HingeAngle sensor is stopped automatically when Module closes.
+* ActivitySensor sensor is stopped automatically when Module closes.
 * Client calls this Method to manually stop the sensor.
-* After calling this Method, Client may call `DMF_HingeAngle_Start`.
+* After calling this Method, Client may call `DMF_ActivitySensor_Start`.

 -----------------------------------------------------------------------------------------------------------------------------------